 During Lyndon B. Johnson’s time as the 36th president of the United States, he managed to spend a lot of time at his ranch in Texas.
 Hence, the ranch house became known as the Texas White House.

-You can also take a self-guided tour down Main St.; simply read all the plaques adorning the wonderful old structures.
+You can also take a self-guided tour down Main St. many of the buildings have markers with history and descriptions.

-If you prefer the guided tour, it begins and ends at the Visitor’s Center.
+If you prefer the guided tour, it begins and ends at the Visitor’s Center located at 315 Austin Street just behind the Museum of the Pacific War.

 Don’t miss Hondo’s a classic limestone building on Main St. originally owned by writer and humorist, Hondo Crouch.
 His daughter still owns the building.
-You’ll see signs of Hondo’s sense of humor everywhere and Hondo’s is one of the few places in town that has live music every night.
-Closed on Mondays and Tuesdays.
+You’ll see signs of Hondo’s sense of humor everywhere.
+Hondo’s is one of the few places in town that has live music every night.
+It is closed on Mondays and Tuesdays.

 Enchanted Rock has been the object of many myths and legends – the native Indians believe it to be mystical and spiritual.